 The first cladogram.
 Image from Charles Darwin's First Notebook on Transmutation of Species in 1837 showing his first iteration of an evolutionary tree.
 Note his humility in proposing how new species arise by his inclusion of the phrase "I think".
 Darwin only very rarely drew pictures in his notebooks, and this is one of his few sketches of any kind.
 (Here's another of an orchid from 1833 during his trip to Argentina aboard the Beagle that was found 25 years ago in the Royal Botanic Gardens herbarium at Kew in London.)
-Sadly, this notebook was stolen in 2000 and is still missing.
+While this and other notebooks were stolen from the Cambridge University library in 2000, they were returned in 2022.

-History of Biology Biology 2310 | Spring 2021
+History of Biology

+Biology 2310 | Spring 2023